UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 We can see there are 231 rows and the `nutrition` column is made up of 3 variables; `protein`, `calories` and `sugar`.
-That means there are 3 rows for each of the 77 cereals.
-This explains why this untidy dataframe contains 231 rows (77 cereals \* 3 variables = 231 rows).
+That means there are 3 rows for each of the 77 kinds of cereal which explains the 231 rows (77 kinds of cereal \* 3 variables = 231 rows).

 Notes: Script here